 The hypertrophy phase in this programme illustrates a strategy for systematically increasing volume across a training cycle.
 This strategy can be used in both linear and undulating models.
 Microcycle 1 shows a 3-day-per-week routine in which all major muscles are trained in each workout session.
 In this scheme, training would generally be carried out on nonconsecutive days, I’m going for Mondays, Wednesdays and Saturdays; the other days are reserved for recovery.
 Microcycle 3 increases frequency to 4 days per week employing an upper-body/lower-body split routine.
 This type of routine is best carried out on a 2-on/1-off, 2-on/2-off basis.
 Although the training volume remains the same on a per-session basis, the total weekly volume is greater because of the higher frequency of training.
 Microcycle 5 increases frequency to 6 days per week employing a traditional bodybuilding-style split routine.
 Typically training in this type of protocol is carried on a 3-on/1-off basis.

-I will still do the occasional bit of cardio but it will be much less regular and when I do it will involve lifting and some sort of resistance, as written in The MAX Muscle Plan, cardio helps improve recuperation from heavy training.
-Very low-intensity dog walking will be regular.
-I will incorporate a HIIT workout on the rare occasion, as you can see I’ve thrown a few into the plan.
-I will not be doing any long distance running or much, if any soccer.
-However, I plan to stick to Brad’s linear periodised programme almost religiously!
+I still did do the occasional bit of cardio but it was much less regular and there wasn’t much steady state cardio it nearly always involved some sort of resistance, as written in The MAX Muscle Plan, cardio helps improve recuperation from heavy training.
+Very low-intensity dog walking was still regular.
+I incorporated a few HIIT workouts.
+I did not partake in any long distance running or much soccer.

-As well as the training plan I will also make some adjustments to my diet.
-I have to ensure I’m in a calorific surplus for hypertrophy.
+As well as the training plan I also made some adjustments to my diet.
+To ensure I was in a calorific surplus for hypertrophy gains.

 Getting the right balance